Today in Middle Eastern history: the Battle of Abukir (1799)

 Napoleon’s chances for a successful Middle Eastern campaign ended shortly after that campaign began, at the Battle of the Nile in early August 1798.
 The British victory at the Nile meant that Napoleon could no longer rely on offshore French gunboats to support his progress into the Levant and he could no longer count on resupply from France (via Malta) to sustain his army.
-The former proved decisive during the Siege of Acre in May 1799, when the lack of French seaborne artillery allowed the city’s defenders time to bolster their defenses and to bring in reinforcements while Napoleon waited (and waited) for his big guns to finally arrive overland.
+The former proved decisive during the Siege of Acre in May 1799, when the lack of French seaborne artillery allowed the city’s garrison time to bolster their defenses and to bring in reinforcements while Napoleon waited (and waited) for his big guns to arrive overland.

 After losing at Acre and seeing his dreams of his very own Alexandrian empire collapse, Napoleon headed back to Egypt with an eye toward somehow getting home to France.
 He had several reasons for wanting to leave.
-For one thing, his expedition had clearly petered out.
+For one thing, as we’ve established his expedition had clearly petered out.
 For another, the deteriorating political situation in Paris demanded his attention—or, more to the point, his exploitation.
 Bonaparte staged a triumphal return march into Cairo to mask the fact that he’d returned in defeat—and had lost almost 2000 men (between combat and the plague) in the process, with another nearly 2000 wounded.
 It was a fiction, and one that didn’t fool the Ottomans.
 Though in hindsight they probably should’ve played along anyway.

-When Napoleon invaded Egypt it was under the pretext that he was there to overthrow the thuggish, repressive Mamluks and put the Ottomans back in control.
-Of course that was a lie, but Napoleon was hoping it was convincing enough that he could sign a treaty with the Ottomans once he’d secured Egypt.
+When Napoleon invaded Egypt it was under the pretext that he was there to overthrow the thuggish Mamluks and put the Ottomans back in control.
+Of course that was a lie, but Napoleon hoped it was convincing enough that he could sign a treaty with the Ottomans once he’d secured Egypt.
 The Ottomans, influenced by Britain, had other ideas and declared war against France.
 Now, with the French army in disarray and rumors that Napoleon himself had been killed either at Acre or during the return march (this was before he very conspicuously led his army back into Cairo), the Ottomans believed it was time to take Egypt back by force.
 Britain was happy to lend them a hand.

-On July 14 an Ottoman army of around 16,000 men landed at Abukir courtesy of the British fleet that had transported it from Constantinople.
+On July 14 an Ottoman army of around 16,000 men landed at Abukir courtesy of a British fleet that had transported it from Constantinople.
 It was commanded by an Ottoman general named Mustafa Pasha, who had experience fighting European armies against the Russians and believed he’d solved the problem that had bedeviled the Mamluks—namely, how to counter Napoleon’s tight infantry square formation.
 Instead of charging at the squares, he’d form a defensive position and let the French army come to him.
 Mustafa Pasha’s forces were augmented by several hundred fighters commanded by our old friend, the Mamluk leader Murad Bey, who had eluded French capture since the Battle of the Pyramids.

 I’m not sure Mustafa Pasha meant to let the French army come all the way to him, but that’s what Napoleon did.
 The Ottomans, after making their landing, for some reason did not immediately start marching south toward Cairo.
 Instead they remained more or less on the beach, long enough for Napoleon to lead his army north and catch them at Abukir.
-This was a bad spot for the Ottomans, who had nowhere to run with the sea to their backs and couldn’t get fire support from the British fleet because it was too far offshore.
+This was a bad spot for the Ottomans, who had nowhere to run with the sea at their backs and couldn’t get fire support from the British fleet because it was too far offshore.
 But they had built up some defensive works, and Napoleon opted to take the offensive despite being outnumbered more than two to one.